ipfabric/docs/docs/support/security_incidents.md

 We select one person to be responsible for coordinating internal communication and to serve as an interface to the teams communicating directly with customers.
-Typical candidates include : DevOps TL, Head of Development, VPE, CTO.
+Typical candidates include: DevOps TL, Head of Development, VPE, CTO.